exoscale/quickstart-demos/README.md

 * Create a cloudstack.ini file to setup cloudstack api.

 ## Run this example
-After successful setup you just need to run following command to start
+After successful setup your playbook, you just need to run following command to start the deployment

+     ansible-playbook ./install-vpn-gateway.yml